OskarBir/RubyOnRailsApp/README.md

 ##### Admin:

-* can do eveything users can
+* can do everything users can
-* has acces to all of the CRUDs (Administration Panel)
+* has access to all of the CRUDs (Administration Panel)

 # Polski